ibachrachel/MechaCar_Statistical_Analysis/README.md

 ![Lot3T-Test](https://user-images.githubusercontent.com/102566199/182047904-aa1d3026-e29d-4d55-8c7a-c89da56ad1d1.png)

 Lot 3 was a much different situation when it was observed in the design specifications, so we expect to find something awry in this T-test, as well.
 The sample mean is 1496.14 with a p-value of 0.04.
 In this scenario we can reject the null hypothesis due to the p-value being lower than the statistically significance level of 0.05.
 This means that the sample mean of 1496.14 and the presumed mean of 1500 are statistically different.
+We now know for sure that something went wrong in the testing, which was demonstrated in the data collected in lot 3.
+The manufacturing process needs to start removing the coils that are causing this disproportate effect on the data.

+### Study Design: MechaCar vs Competition

+To create a statistical study that would help to compare against our competitors, it would be important to focus on a measure that would help to improve upon.
+I would like to improve the fuel economy of the MechaCar prototypes so that the company can pitch the prototype as a way to combat high gas prices.
+ We have already found that the ground clearance the vehicle length had an effect on the dependent variable, so my plan is to improve upon the variables that can be improved.

+- What metric or metrics are you going to test?

+Fuel Efficiency: how the vehicle's components affect fuel usage.

+- What is the null hypothesis or alternative hypothesis?

+H0, Null Hypothesis: The fuel economy of the MechaCar prototype is not signicantly different that the fuel economy of the equivalent vehicle type of a competitor company.

+HA, Alterative Hypothesis: The fuel economy of the MechaCar prototype is significantly different than the fuel economy of the equivalent vehicle type of a competitor company.

+- What statistical test would you use to test the hypothesis?
+And why?

+A two-sample T test would be the best test to use in this study design because the distribution between the means from two samples are being analyzed for statistically difference.
+We are going to be comparing the AutosRUs prototype to the Competitors vehicle.

+- What data is needed to run the statistical test?

+The data that would be needed to run the statistical test would be the following:

+a.
+Vehicle weight

+b.
+Acceleration/Deceleration Capabilities